napari/docs/docs/developers/contributing/documentation/docs_deployment.md

           (and consequently triggers a new deployment of the `napari.org` website.)

-    Note that these file are not identical to the `napari/napari` versions.
+    Note that these files are not identical to the `napari/napari` version.

 3. [`napari/napari.github.io`](https://github.com/napari/napari.github.io)
     - Contains built documentation files (.html) for all versions in the